Winter/Spring 2025 Classes & Access

 The death of printed matter has been predicted for more than half a century.
 Meanwhile, artists have been busy continually proving that print media—and the nimble RISO, in particular—offers vital new possibilities for experimentation.
 This machine has supercharged the international small press movement, which challenges both the traditional scarcity-based economy of the art market and the myth of the lone artist.
 RISO for Animation and FIlm will take this spirit as a starting point, as our class works together as a small community to push the RISO into more experimental territory.

-Note: This course includes access to the RisoLAB for the full duration of the 2025 Fall semester.
+Note: This course is held on-site at SVA and includes access to the RisoLAB for the full duration of the 2025 Fall semester.

 Sign Up

-Riso Printing: An Introduction (Fall 2025)
+Riso Printing: An Introduction (FALL 2025)

 - Course Number: VNC-1577-B